-For Paleo Stuffin use avocado or olive oil to sauté everything but if you can tolerate ghee or butter, it really makes a difference!
+For Paleo Stuffing, use avocado or olive oil to sauté everything, but if you can tolerate ghee or butter, it really makes a difference!

-For Whole30 Stuffin make sure you are using ghee instead of butter.
+For Whole30 Stuffing, make sure you are using ghee instead of butter.
 If you choose to add dried cranberries, make sure they are completely unsweetened.

 This dish can be made a day or two ahead and can be reheated either in a pan or in the oven at 350 for about 20 minutes or until warmed through.

-It is not recommended that you freeze cauliflower rice once it's cooked unless you lay it out on a sheet pan first to freeze then add it to a bag to prevent clumping.
-This is what Trader Joe's ad Green Giant does and why they are able to freeze it.
+It is not recommended that you freeze cauliflower rice once it’s cooked unless you lay it out on a sheet pan first to freeze then add it to a bag to prevent clumping.
+This is what Trader Joe’s ad Green Giant does and why they can freeze it.